netenglabs/suzieq/docs/poller.md

     - url: https://vagrant@192.168.123.123 password=vagrant
 ```

 There's a template in the docs directory called hosts-template.yml.
 You can copy that file as the template and fill out the values for namespace and url (remember to delete the empty URLs and to not use TABS, some editors add them automatically if the filename extension isn't right).
-The URL is the standard URL format: <transport>://[username:password]@<hostname or IP>:<port>.
-For example, ssh://dinesh:dinesh@myvx or ssh://dinesh:dinesh@172.1.1.23.
+The URL is the standard URL format: `transport://username:password@hostname` or IP:port.
+For example, `ssh://dinesh:dinesh@myvx` or `ssh://dinesh:dinesh@172.1.1.23`.

 If you're using Ansible to configure the devices, an alternate to the native Suzieq inventory format is to use an Ansible inventory format.
 The file to be used is the output of the ```ansible-inventory --list``` command.

 Once you have either generated the hosts file or are using the Ansible inventory file, you can launch the poller inside the docker container using **one** of the following two options:

 * If you're using the native YAML hosts file, use the -D option like this: `sq-poller -D eos`  or
-* if you're using the Ansible inventory format, use the -a and -n options like this: via `sq-poller -a /suzieq/inventory -n eos`.
+* if you're using the Ansible inventory format, use the -a and -n options like this: via `sq-poller -a /suzieq/inventory -n some_namespace`.

 The poller creates a log file called /tmp/sq-poller.log.
 You can look at the file for errors.
 The output is stored in the parquet directory specified under /suzieq/parquet and visible in the host, outside the container, via the path specified during docker run above.